ginkgo-project/ginkgo/CONTRIBUTING.md

   `clang-format` to be installed.
 See [Automatic code formatting](#automatic-code-formatting) for more details.
 Once installed, you can run `make format` in your `build/` folder to automatically format your modified files.
-Once formatted, you can commit your changes.
+As `make format` unstages your files post-formatting, you must stage the files again once you have verified that `make format` has done the appropriate formatting, before committing the files.

 * See [Our git workflow](#our-git-workflow) to get a quick overview of our workflow.